LaunchCode-Education-Archived/csharp-web-development/src/chapters/sql-part1/background.rst

 For integers, we will be using the ``INT`` data type.
 As you grow in your career, you may see others such as ``BIGINT`` or ``MEDIUMINT`` in MySQL databases.
 The `MySQL documentation <https://dev.mysql.com/doc/refman/8.0/en/integer-types.html>`_ offers a full breakdown of these different integer types.

-MySQL also has a ``DOUBLE`` data type that is similar to what we have already worked with in Java.
+MySQL also has a ``DOUBLE`` data type that is similar to what we have already worked with in C#.

 Strings
 ^^^^^^^